 In addition to their environmental aims, As Pontis aims to employ as many folks as possible in an area of Spain where jobs are scarce.
 They source their olives from small local growers surrounding the mill and all the olives are handpicked to avoid any bruising of the fruit.
-The olives are delivered to the mill and pressed within 24 hours of harvest and the fresh oil is stored in nitrogen-flushed stainless steel tanks to keep it from oxidizing and insure its flavor lasts as long as possible.
+The olives are delivered to the mill and pressed within 24 hours of harvest.
+The fresh oil is stored in nitrogen-flushed stainless steel tanks to keep it from oxidizing and to ensure its flavor lasts as long as possible.

 All this care makes delicious oil.
-Slightly sweet upfront with a bit of spice and bitterness in the finish, it’s an oil you can use every day in every way.
+Slightly sweet upfront with a bit of spice and bitterness in the finish, it’s an extra virgin olive oil you can use every day in every way.
 One of the best “new” Spanish oils I’ve tasted in quite some time.

 Zingerman's Food Tours is visiting Spain in October 2014.
 Join us for a behind the scenes journey to traditional food makers like this.